Diabetes can’t be explained as well as most of us would like it to be.

 They are also in danger of developing this disease “thanks” to the certain unhealthy lifestyle they lead.

 In other words, there are many possible factors for the development of diabetes, which is why taking steps to decrease the risk factors is so important.

 Type I Diabetes – Is it hereditary?

 This type also goes by the name ‘juvenile diabetes’ since most patients have been diagnosed during their childhood years.

 A while ago, doctors were certain that type I diabetes was completely from genetic reasons.

-However, more Horizon have shown that a child is likely to develop this type of diabetes if:
+However, Horizon has shown that a child is likely to develop this type of diabetes if: